stream-utils/raw-body/README.md

 #### encoding.unsupported

-This error will occur when the `encoding` option is specified, but the value does not map to an encoding supported by the [iconv-lite](https://www.npmjs.org/package/iconv-lite#readme) module.
+This error will occur when the `encoding` option is specified, but the value does not map to an encoding supported by [`TextDecoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder).

 #### entity.too.large